aarin13/stable_diffusion1/README.md

 - Utilizes a pretrained Stable Diffusion Model from Hugging Face.
 - Interactive web interface built with the Chakra UI template.
-- Generate stable and high-quality samples from the provided input.
+- Generate stable and high-quality samples from the provided input (the output is stored locally0
-- Easy-to-use interface for user input and result display.
+- Easy-to-use interface for user input and result display. (under development)

 ## Dependencies